-First aid kits are kept in the nurse's clinic, high risk classrooms and/or appropriate areas.
+First aid kits are kept in the nurse's clinic, high risk classrooms, and/or appropriate areas.
 If you sustain an injury or are involved in an accident requiring minor first aid treatment:

-- Inform your supervisor. - Administer first aid treatment to the injury or wound. - Log in the first aid log book. - If a first aid kit is used, indicate usage on the accident investigation report. - Access to a first aid kit is not intended to be a substitute for medical attention. - Provide details for the completion of the accident investigation report.
+- 1. Inform your supervisor - 2.
+Administer first aid treatment to the injury or wound - 3.
+Log in the first aid log book - 4.
+If a first aid kit is used, indicate usage on the accident investigation report - 5.
+Access to a first aid kit is not intended to be a substitute for medical attention - 6.
+Provide details for the completion of the Accident Investigation Report - 7.
+Notify the Risk Manager at (386)647-4608